 • Finish bath amenities (shampoo, conditioner, body lotion etc.) before using the replacements.
 Leave behind unused amenities to reduce waste.

-Here’s a sampling of what procedures and protocals many hotels, resorts and spas have implementing on the sustainability scene:
+Here’s a sampling of what procedures and protocols hotels and resorts around the world have been implementing on the sustainability scene:

 • Waste management programs.